ijyliu/stattotex-python/README.md

 where `variable_name` is a name you want to assign to the variable in LaTeX (note that you may not include underscores), `variable_value` is a number or string, `filename` is a file path string to save the variable to, and `clear_file` is an optional True/False flag to delete a pre-existing file.

-Then, in your LaTex document, put
+Then, in your LaTeX document, put

 `\input{<your filename>}`